isomerpages/govtech-lpa-acp/index.md

             Plan (ACP) at our talks!
           url: /events/
         - title: Book LPA and ACP session
-          description: Learn more about Lasting Power of Attorney (LPA) and Advance Care Plan (ACP) at our talks!
+          description: Sign up for a free LPA and ACP session at our upcoming mobile clinics.
           url: ""
 ---